Jan. 5 Jan. 12 Jan. 19 Jan. 26

 2 tbsps. water

-2 10½ oz. cans cream of
+2 10½ oz. cans Cream of Chicken Soup

-1 cup shredded sharp american cheese
+1 cup shredded sharp American Cheese

 ½ cup milk